manaswini3103/devops-learning/DevOps_Principles/Iac.md

 These tools are primarily used to create, modify, and destroy the foundational infrastructure components like virtual machines, networks, and databases.
 They are almost always declarative.

+1. **Terraform**
-1. **Terraform**: A widely-used, open-source tool by HashiCorp.
-Its key feature is being cloud-agnostic, supporting **AWS**, **Azure**, **GCP**, and many other providers.
+- A widely-used, open-source tool by HashiCorp.
+- Its key feature is being cloud-agnostic, supporting **AWS**, **Azure**, **GCP**, and many other providers.
 It uses a declarative language (**HCL**) and excels at managing complex, multi-cloud infrastructure.

-2. **AWS Cloud Formation**: The native IaC tool for AWS.
+2. **AWS Cloud Formation**
+- The native IaC tool for AWS.
 It allows you to define AWS resources in **JSON** or **YAML** templates.
-Its main strength is its deep integration with all AWS services.
+- Its main strength is its deep integration with all AWS services.

-### Configuration Management Tools
+### Configuration Management (CM) Tools

-These tools specialize in configuring the software on existing servers.
-They install packages, manage configuration files, and ensure services are running.
+CM is the practice of automating the setup, configuration, and maintenance of servers, applications, and environments.
+Instead of manually installing software or updating configuration files, CM tools automate this process reliably.

+#### Why Configuration Management Is Important

+- **Consistency**: Every server is configured the same way (no "snowflake" servers).
+- **Automation**: Reduces manual work and human errors.
+- **Faster deployment**: Provision and configure servers quickly.
+- **Version-controlled infrastructure**: Configurations are stored as code (part of IaC).
+- **Easy scaling**: New servers can be automatically configured on demand.

+1. **Ansible**
-1. **Ansible**: A very popular open-source tool known for its simplicity and agentless architecture.
-It uses **YAML playbooks** that are easy to read and operates over SSH.
-It can be used for both imperative (tasks) and declarative (state) management.
+- A very popular open-source tool known for its simplicity and agentless architecture.
+- It uses **YAML playbooks** that are easy to read and operates over SSH.
+- It can be used for both imperative (tasks) and declarative (state) management.

+2. **Puppet**
-2. **Puppet**: A mature, agent-based tool that uses a declarative, model-driven approach.
-A central "Puppet Master" server manages the "Puppet Agents" on each machine, enforcing the desired state.
+- A mature, agent-based tool that uses a declarative, model-driven approach.
+- A central "Puppet Master" server manages the "Puppet Agents" on each machine, enforcing the desired state.

+3. **Chef**
-3. **Chef**: A powerful and flexible agent-based tool that uses a Ruby-based DSL (Domain-Specific Language).
-It's often described as more imperative, giving developers fine-grained control over configuration steps using "recipes" and "cookbooks."
+- A powerful and flexible agent-based tool that uses a Ruby-based DSL (Domain-Specific Language).
+- It's often described as more imperative, giving developers fine-grained control over configuration steps using "recipes" and "cookbooks."

-4. **Salt Stack (Salt)**: A high-speed, event-driven automation tool.
-It can operate in either an agent-based model or an agentless model over SSH and is known for its performance and scalability.
+4. **Salt Stack (Salt)**
+- A high-speed, event-driven automation tool.
+- It can operate in either an agent-based model or an agentless model over SSH and is known for its performance and scalability.

+#### How Configuration Management Works

+- Write configuration “recipes” or “playbooks”
+- CM tool connects to servers
+- Applies the desired configuration
+- Continuously enforces the desired state
+- Reports and fixes drift if something changes

+### Containerization

+- Containerization is the packaging of applications and all their dependencies into lightweight, isolated units called containers.
+- This ensures the app runs the same anywhere. **It works on my machine but not on the server**.
+- A container has:
+    - The application
+    - Runtime
+    - System tools
+    - Libraries
+    - Dependencies

+#### Benefits Of Containerization

+- Consistency: Same environment in dev, test, and production.
+- Lightweight: Containers share the host OS kernel; no full VM needed.
+- Fast deployment: Start in seconds—not minutes.
+- Scalability: Run multiple instances easily (e.g., microservices).
+- Portable: Runs on any system that supports containers.

+#### Tools
+**Docker**
+- The most popular container platform.
+- Used to build and run containers.

+#### How Containerization Works

+- Write a Dockerfile (instructions to build the container)
+- Build a Docker image
+- Run the container using Docker or Kubernetes
+- Orchestrate containers using Kubernetes for scaling and resilience

-### Container Orchestration Tools
+#### Container Orchestration Tools

-While not strictly traditional IaC, these tools manage the infrastructure and lifecycle of containerized applications in a declarative way.
+- While not strictly traditional IaC, these tools manage the infrastructure and lifecycle of containerized applications in a declarative way.
+- Manage thousands of containers across servers

 1. **Kubernetes (K8s)**: The de-facto standard for container orchestration.
 Kubernetes automates the deployment, scaling, and management of containerized applications.
 Users define the desired state of the application (e.g., "run 3 replicas of this container and expose it on port 80") using YAML manifests.

+### How Configuration Management and Containerization Work Together

+- While they solve different problems, they often complement each other:

+1. Configuration Management handles:
+- Server setup
+- OS-level setup
+- Package installation
+- Running scripts/patches
+- Managing VMs or physical servers

+2. Containerization handles:
+- Application packaging
+- Dependency management
+- Consistent runtime
+- Microservice deployments

 ## Two Types of IaC

 1. **Declarative IaC** (most common)

-You define what you want, and the tool decides how to do it.
+- **Philosophy**: Specifies the desired state (the "what") of the infrastructure.
+- **Execution**: The IaC tool determines and performs the actions needed to reach the desired state.
+- **State Management**: The tool tracks the current state of the infrastructure, simplifying updates and teardown.
+- **User Focus**: Simplifies the process; users define what they want.
+- **Handling Changes**: Automatically calculates and applies the necessary changes to match the new desired state.
+- **Example**: Defining a resource in a Terraform file: resource "aws_instance" "web" { ami = "ami-123" instance_type = "t2.micro"}
-Example: Create 3 servers.
+    - Example: Create 3 servers.
     Tools: Terraform, CloudFormation.

 2. **Imperative IaC**

-You define exact steps to achieve something.
+- **Philosophy**: Details the exact steps or commands (the "how") to achieve the desired state.
+- **Execution**: Requires the user to execute commands in the correct sequence.
+- **State Management**: Does not inherently track state; the user is responsible for managing changes.
+- **User Focus**: Demands detailed instructions; the user defines how to achieve the result.
+- **Handling Changes**: The user must write a new script to figure out and apply the changes manually.
+- **Example**: Writing a shell script: #!/bin/bashaws ec2 run-instances \ --image-id ami-123 \ --instance-type t2.micro
-Example: Create server → install packages → configure service → start service.
+    - Example: Create server → install packages → configure service → start service.
     Tools: Ansible, scripts.